trirpi/traffic-visualization/README.md

 ## Todo

-1. Create better guide to get it working in production
-2. Put a server online that actually works
+1. Put a server online that actually works
-3. Ask dataset owners permission to scrape every minute or so.